 Roast Beef Slider Ingredients

-Slider buns - use what you like!
+• Slider buns - use what you like!
 I am quite partial to sweet hawaiian rolls for most sliders.
-I actually used these really yummy brioche rolls I found but dinner rolls work perfectly here, too.
+I've found that dinner rolls work perfectly here, too.
+You will be using the entire package of rolls per batch!

-Slices of melty cheese - I used a mix of swiss and muenster, then topped with shredded mozzarella for a seriously melty cheese pull!
+• Slices of melty cheese - Use a creamy, melty cheese like provolone, muenster, or havarti, then top with shredded mozzarella for a seriously melty cheese pull!

-Caramelized onions - optional...but why would you want to skimp out of flavor, honey??
+• Caramelized onions - optional...but why would you want to skimp out on flavor, honey??
 If you're making these beef sliders ahead of time, I insist you make them!
 Get the instructions on how to make easy caramelized onions here.

 Suped-Up Butter Sauce